Girls from Ipanema

-Girls from Ipanema (Coisa Mais Linda), previously titled Most Beautiful Thing, is a Brazilian period drama streaming television series created by Giuliano Cedroni and Heather Roth.
+Girls from Ipanema (Coisa Mais Linda), previously titled Most Beautiful Thing, is a Brazilian period drama television series created by Giuliano Cedroni and Heather Roth.
 Produced by Prodigo Films, the series had as producers Francesco Civita and Beto Gauss, and Caíto Ortiz as showrunner.
 It stars Maria Casadevall, Pathy Dejesus, Fernanda Vasconcellos, Mel Lisboa, Leandro Lima and Ícaro Silva.
 The first season, consisting of seven episodes, premiered on Netflix worldwide on March 22, 2019.
 On May 13, 2019, Netflix renewed the series for a second season.
 The second season consists of 6 episodes and was released June 19, 2020.

 Plot

 Girls from Ipanema follows the story of Malu (Maria Casadevall), a young and wealthy woman from São Paulo who moves to Rio de Janeiro to open a restaurant with her husband.
 Upon arriving, she discovers that he has abandoned her and fled with all the money.
 Malu then leaves in search of a new dream amid the emergence of bossa nova in the city with a new love, the musician Chico.